top of page

 Our Products

-Planting Veggies for the Fall & Winter
+Planting Veggies for the Fall and Winter

 Spring is when people think of it as the start of the gardening season.
 Then summer, as the main season, and fall as the end.
 However, the harvest season doesn’t have to end.
 In most people’s gardens, it does as they revert to their couches and start looking through seed catalogues.
-But it doesn’t have to.
+But it doesn’t have to!

 I live in Toronto, which takes on the appearance of a snow globe in the winter months (global warming is changing things a bit).
 And while I’m newer at having a four-season in-ground garden, I’ve already fallen in love with it.